New tyres take a little bit of gentle running in. Discover why – and how to drive on new tyres to optimise performance and safety.

 Antioxidants.
 These are applied to help keep the tyre rubber from breaking down when exposed to environmental factors such as fluctuating temperatures and oxygen.
 They may make tyres feel slick at first.

 Tread depth.
-New tires will naturally feature maximum tread depth.
+New tyres will naturally feature maximum tread depth.
 This fresh tread is stiff, smooth, deep, and could feel like unyielding, thick cushioning between you and the road at first.
 This may lead to something called squirm.